 Why hate only creates more hate - we need to change this!

 How some aspects of our media can create hate

 Why prejudice can keep hate alive

-How when we put hate aside the human race does amazing things like landing on the moon
+That when we put hate aside, the human race can do amazing things like landing on the moon.

 What do teachers say?

 “Good presentation explaining to the children how to treat others even though they may be different.
 The presenter was energetic and was able to bring across the information to the level of the students.” - Brookside Primary, Hillingdon